xandwr/doctown-v3/END_GOAL_USERFLOW.md

 Summary
 -------

-This document outlines the end-to-end architecture and implementation plan for the Doctown pipeline: how a user triggers documentation generation for a Rust repository, how the Rust builder parses and generates docs, and how the website accepts and serves the resulting `.docpack` artifact.
+This document outlines the end-to-end architecture and implementation plan for the Doctown pipeline: how a user triggers documentation generation for a Rust repository via a GitHub App webhook, how the serverless Rust builder parses and generates docs, and how the website accepts and serves the resulting `.docpack` artifact.

 Architecture Overview
 ---------------------

 Stack:

-- GitHub App (device flow) for authentication
+- GitHub App (webhooks) for triggering builds
-- GitHub Actions for on-repo execution
+- RunPod serverless CPU pod for builder execution
 - Rust builder (pre-compiled binary) for parsing and doc generation
 - OpenAI (via `llm` crate) for text generation
 - Cloudflare R2 (object storage) for storing `.docpack` files